leolira/webscrapTest/README.md

 # webscrapTest
-I simple webscrap test, where I try to get data from an especific website. in this test I used Python, request and beautifulsoap libraries.
+A simple webscrap test, where I get data from an especific website. in this test, the technology used is Python, request and beautifulsoap libraries.